lyz-code/blue-book/docs/kitty.md

 # [Installation](https://sw.kovidgoyal.net/kitty/binary/)

-Although it's in the official repos, the version of Debian is quite old, instead you can install it for the current user with:
+Although it's in the official repos, the version of Debian (previous to 12) is quite old, instead you can install it for the current user with:

 ```bash